Amanda Liston King of the Nerds profile interview by Mark Mandelbaum exploring talent management and media relations.

 Interview with Amanda Liston, Season 3 King of the Nerds

-This profile interview highlights my experience in Talent Coordination and Media Relations.
-By identifying a high-engagement subject and navigating professional publicist channels, I successfully secured and produced a long-form interview that resonated with a niche audience.
-This piece demonstrates my early foundational skills in subject research, relationship management, and narrative-driven content production.
+This profile interview highlights my foundational experience in Talent Coordination and Media Relations.
+By mapping high-engagement cast demographics and successfully navigating professional publicist and management channels, I secured and produced a long-form narrative feature targeted at a highly dedicated media subculture.
+This case study demonstrates advanced proficiency in subject research, stakeholder relationship management, and strategic content production.

 I started watching TBS's King of the Nerds back in the first season.
 I'm generally not a fan of reality shows, but this one was different.
 It was entertaining, and you could somewhat relate to the characters.
 Season 3 caught my attention because I thought TBS did a great job picking out the cast members.
 Over time, I started tweeting and interacting with the cast members.
 Amidst the competitive landscape of TBS's King of the Nerds, Amanda Liston emerged as a standout figure for her authenticity and down-to-earth perspective.
 This conversation explores the intersection of nerd culture, personal resilience, and the behind-the-scenes reality of competitive entertainment.
 I reached out to her Publicist via email and set up an interview with her.
 I hope you enjoy learning more about Amanda through this interview.